 Today is not over yet.

 It was a glum, soggy, heart-sagging kind of Saturday.

-I slept in till noon — and would have slept longer if my boyfriend hadn’t rustled me awake.
+I slept in way too late–and would have slept even longer if my then-boyfriend hadn’t rustled me awake.

-After a long, tedious drive home through the rain, I was completely exhausted.
+After a long, tedious drive home through the rain, battling traffic the entire time, I was completely exhausted.

 “Day’s practically over,” I thought to myself.

 My bed was looking pretty damn good.
-An afternoon nap… a Netflix marathon… maybe a pizza delivery for dinner.
+A Netflix marathon… maybe pizza for dinner.
 Sure.
 Why not.

 “It’s not like I’m going to accomplish anything today, at this point,” I thought, shambling my way over to bed.
 “Might as well just flop.”

-But then, quite suddenly and dramatically — as if one of my brain lobes spontaneously decided to channel the spirit of Tony Robbins — I heard five words in my mind:
+But then, quite suddenly and dramatically, I heard five words in my mind:

+Today is not over yet.